 A fictitious business name usually is accompanied by "doing business as", "DBA", "trade name" or "assumed business name".
 To legally use a fictitious business name, you must register the name with your state or local office depending on which state you live in.

 It's not necessary to retain the services of an attorney when choosing a business name in most cases, but there may be times when an attorney can be helpful.
 For instance, a lawyer can walk you through the registration process or help negotiate with another business entity when there is a naming conflict.
-Contact a local attorney for a free initial legal review of your needs to learn how they can help you build the business of your dreams and avoid potential nightmares.
+Contact a local business law attorney today and learn how they can help you build the business of your dreams and avoid potential nightmares.